pkp24/task_tracker_app/README.md

 # task_tracker_app
-This is for keeping track of tasks made mostly with ChatGPT4o so far
+This is for keeping track of tasks for someone with ADHD made mostly with ChatGPT4o so far

 You must have a postgres database set up elsewhere, modify the docker-compose.yml located in backend to change the ip